vendor offerings + updates for 6/27

 Woodland & Pasture Raised PORK

-Bulk Sausage: Chorizo, Mild Sage / Country
+Bulk Sausage: Chorizo, Mild Sage / Country, Hot Xtra Sage

 Chops: Bone In, Boneless, & Smoked Boneless